How Much Does an LLC Cost in Michigan (All the Fees to Pay)

 2. Registered Agent Service Fee ($80-$300 – Optional)

-If you hire a professional registered agent service in Michigan, expect to pay between $80-$300 per year.
+That's why most of my clients choose a professional.
+If you hire a professional registered agent service in Michigan, budget $80–$300 per year depending on the provider.

 3. Name Reservation Fee ($25 - Optional)